leandrocp/ember-grid-nx/README.md

 # ember-grid-nx

-An simple yet effective grid.
+A simple yet effective grid.
 With builtin support for Bootstrap 3.

 ## Installation